Annette Lake and Asahel Curtis Nature Trail

 Near the trailhead, a bridge crosses Humpback Creek’s sometimes trickling, sometimes roaring waters.

-Annette Lake Trail, July 04, 2018.
+Annette Lake Trail, Washington.

 At approximately 1.00 mile/1.60 km from the trailhead, the trail crosses a swath cut into the forest for power lines.
 A short distance later, the forest again opens at the trail’s intersection with the broad Iron Horse Trail, which follows an old rail line across the state to Idaho.
 To rejoin the trail to Annette Lake, look for a wooden sign on the opposite side of the Iron Horse trail to locate the often overgrown forest entrance.
-Annette Lake Trail, July 04, 2010.
+Annette Lake Trail, Washington.

 Wildflowers dot the forest about both the Asahel Curtis Nature Trail and the Annette Lake Trail, including, first column, top to bottom, fireweed (Chamaenerion angustifolium syn.
 Chamerion angustifolium) and purple (and not-so-purple) foxgloves (Digitalis purpurea) (non-native); second column, two-leaved false Solomon’s seals (Maianthemum dilatatum), vanillaleaves, or, sweets-after-death (Achlys triphylla), and thimbleberries (Rubus parviflorus); third column, American twinflowers (Linnaea borealis), western bunchberries (Cornus unalaschkensis), and woodland pinedrops (Pterospora andomedea); fourth column, yellow avalanche-lilies (Erythronium grandiflorum), fool’s-huckleberries (Rhododendron menziesii), star-flowered false Solomon’s seals (Maianthemum stellatum), and subalpine spiraeas (Spiraea splendens); fifth column, pioneer violets (Viola glabella), salmonberries (R. spectabilis), round-leaved rein or bog orchids (Platanthera orbiculata), and oval-leaf huckleberries (Vaccinium ovalifolium); sixth column, western rattlesnake plantains, or, rattlesnake orchids (Goodyera oblongfolia), red elderberries (Sambucus racemosa), and Pacific trilliums (Trillium ovatum); and, seventh column, cut-leaf foamflowers (Tiarella trifoliata), queen’s cups, or, bead lilies (Clintonia uniflora), and Hooker’s fairy bells (Prosartes hookeri).
-Asahel Curtis Nature Trail and Annette Lake Trail,
+Asahel Curtis Nature Trail and Annette Lake Trail, Washington.

 Upon reaching Annette Lake, Abiel Peak is first to greet the sight, rising above the lake’s southern shore.
 Snow often lingers into summer around the lake and surrounding peaks.

-Annette Lake, July 04, 2011.
+Annette Lake, Washington.

 Silver Peak bounds Annette Lake’s eastern shore, its summit obscured beyond the curve of its steeply pitched slope.
 In early summer, a large waterfall — more readily heard than seen — dashes down Silver Peak’s shaggy mountainside into the lake below, but disappears completely by the end of summer when the mountaintop snow has melted.